258356/github-upload/requirements/readme.md

 | LLR1 | Login System Admin | HLR1 | TBD-S1 |
 | LLR2 | Banking Management System | HLR2 | TBD-S1 |
 | LLR2 | Withdrawl mechanism | HLR2 | TBD-S1 |

-## When

-The problem began when alot of people used to visit banks and everybody needs to wait for hours to even check their balance.

-## Where

-This system can be used all over India according to the requirements.

-## How

-This problem was causing long delays,even minor mistakes and alot of wastage in time.